evan-erdos/trail-of-cthulhu/characters/players/adaline.md

 However, she uses her capacity for the benefit of herself and others, more often seeking to do good than evil.

+She was drawn to the Professor's program because of his relative fame on campus.
+She views Professor Birchwell as influential, and wants to learn more.

 ### Tools ###
 Adaline has a cutting perception of the human condition, and is capable of bending social interactions to her will.
-She can instantly determine a person's flaws and weaknesses, and can twist and deflect the insecurities of men towards themselves, or, perhaps more devastatingly, towards each other.
+She can instantly determine a person's flaws and weaknesses, and can twist and deflect people's insecurities towards themselves, or perhaps more devastatingly, towards each other.

 ### Flaws ###